Magnetic particle imaging: Blood pool imaging

+The first in vivo MPI results provided images of a beating mouse heart in 2009.
+Using a Traveling Wave Magnetic Particle Imaging (TWMPI) scanner, dynamic results of a beating mouse heart, with high enough spatial resolution, were obtained in 2016.
+These studies used the more common resovist imaging tracer while a new study demonstrated LS-008 has a clear advantage for MPI with better image quality and a longer half-life within the blood allowing for longer circulation times.
+With further research, this could eventually be used for real-time cardiac imaging due to MPI’s dynamic capturing of blood flow entering and exiting the heart.

 Oncology

 MPI has numerous applications to the field of oncology research.
 Accumulation of a tracer within solid tumors can occur through the enhanced permeability and retention effect.
 This has been successfully used to detect tumor sites within rats.
 The high sensitivity of the technique means it may also be possible to image micro-metastasis through the development of nanoparticles targeted to cancer cells.
 MPI is being investigated as a clinical alternative screening technique to nuclear medicine in order to reduce radiation exposure in at-risk populations.

 Cell tracking

 By tagging therapeutic cells with iron oxide nanoparticles, MPI allows them to be tracked throughout the body.
 This has applications in regenerative medicine and cancer immunotherapy.
 Imaging can be used to improve the success of stem cell therapy by following the movement of these cells in the body.
 The tracer is stable while tagged to a cell and remains detectable past 87 days.